-Let’s guess: you’re a dad who is low on equipment and time but needs to get an effective, shredding body weight workout in.
+Let’s take a guess: You’re a dad who’s low on equipment and time but needs to get an effective, shredding bodyweight workout in.
 We get it.
-When it comes to bodyweight workouts, a routine and a plan are key for training at home.
-Luckily, we have that and fortunately, bodyweight workouts are an incredibly effective way to get fit, without ever leaving your living room.
+When it comes to the best bodyweight workouts, a routine and a plan are key for training at home.
+Luckily, we have that, and fortunately, bodyweight workouts are an incredibly effective way to get fit, without ever having to leave your living room.

-In fact, a new study in the International Journal of Exercise Science found that six weeks of bodyweight training (just 11 minutes of exercises, three times a week) was enough to significantly boost cardiovascular fitness and power output among participants.
-Other research in the Journal of Strength and Conditioning Research compared running at 85% aerobic max effort on a treadmill to bodyweight training and found exercises using your own weight provided nearly double the training stimulus, encouraging muscles to adapt and grow stronger, faster.
+A new study in the International Journal of Exercise Science found that six weeks of bodyweight training (just 11 minutes of exercises, three times a week) was enough to significantly boost cardiovascular fitness and power output.
+Other research in the Journal of Strength and Conditioning Research compared running at 85% aerobic max effort on a treadmill to bodyweight training and found that a bodyweight exercise routine provided nearly double the training stimulus, encouraging muscles to adapt and grow stronger, faster.

 “It’s easy for guys to think if you’re just using your own weight, you’re not really getting a workout,” says Derek Holmes, a personal trainer in Chicago.
 “But the guys that think that are usually the ones who have never done a proper bodyweight workout.”

-This workout is short — about 15 minutes — by design.
-The goal is to move quickly from one exercise to the next without taking breaks in-between (no selfies, men).
+This bodyweight workout is short — about 15 minutes — by design.
+The goal is to move quickly from one exercise to the next without taking breaks in-between.
 “A continuous circuit will keep your heart rate up, helping you max out on calorie burn and cardio benefits,” Holmes adds.

 When you want a core that is circus-trapeze-artist strong, this is your move.
 Like a regular sit-up on steroids, here you’ll start in a seated position, knees bent, feet flat on floor.
 Keeping your spine straight, lean back slightly and lift your feet off the floor (straighten legs but do not lock your knees) until you find your balance in a seated V. That’s tough enough, but now, you’ll simultaneously lower your legs and upper body toward the floor, maintaining that balance as you widen the V-shape.
 When you’ve reached as far as you can go, engage your core and raise both legs and torso back to original position.
 Do 10 reps.

-The single-best way to build your triceps, to do these right you’ll need two pieces of sturdy furniture of equal height (a table and countertop will do the trick) that you can push close together.
-Position yourself between them, arms straight and angle down and slightly away from your body.
-Transfer your weight to your arms, lift your feet off the floor (bend knees if necessary), and bend your elbows until your arms form a 60-90 degree angle (or as deep as you can go).
+The single-best way to build your triceps, to do dips right you’ll need two pieces of sturdy furniture of equal height (a table and countertop will do the trick) that you can push close together.
+Position yourself between them, arms straight and angled down and slightly away from your body.
+Transfer your weight to your arms, lift your feet off the floor (bend knees if necessary), and bend your elbows until your arms form a 60 to 90 degree angle (or as deep as you can go).
 Straighten arms.
 Repeat 10 times.